mixer/developer-docs/pages/03.blog/13.MarchChanges/blog-item.md

 ## Moderation Events

 Within Chat several events can cause a Purge of all of a user's chat messages.
 In some cases it wasn't clear why a purge had been initiated.
-We've added properties to the `PurgeMessage` event type which inform you of what the cause of the Purge.
+We've added properties to the `PurgeMessage` event type which inform you of what the cause of the Purge was.
 You can read about these on the [event's reference page](/reference/chat/events/purgemessage).

 ## Ad Breaks